DataDrivenBAinsights/Olist-Ecommerce-SQL-Business-Analysis/README.md

 **Insight:** The marketplace has generated R$19.88M in total revenue across 96,475 orders (avg. order value R$206.08), served by 2,970 sellers and 32,214 products, with a strong 92.17% on-time delivery rate and 4/5 average review.
 The one alarming figure is a 0.00% repeat-customer rate — confirming the Customer Segmentation finding that this business currently runs entirely on one-time purchases, making customer retention the top strategic priority.

-### Monthly Business Performance

-Tracks:

-- Total Revenue
-- Total Orders
-- Total Customers
-- Average Order Value
-- Revenue Growth %
-- Order Growth %

-**Business Question:** How consistent is month-over-month growth in revenue and order count?

-**Insight:** Growth is highly volatile month to month — e.g., +705,751% in Jan 2017 (from a near-zero base) down to swings like -26.49% in Dec 2017 and -10.99% in Feb 2018 — indicating the business has not yet reached a stable, predictable growth pattern and would benefit from smoothing demand through marketing calendars or promotions timed to historically weak months.

 ### Marketplace Health Score

 The score combines: